ajdavis/emptysquare-hugo/emptysquare/content/review-c5.md

 ![On the left is a queue labelled "log from primary", it contains 4 writes: transaction T's write to X, transaction T's write to Y, transaction U's write to X, and transaction U's write to Y. On the right is a pair of queues labelled "per-row queues".
 The top queue contains transaction T's write to X and transaction U's write to X. The bottom queue contains transaction T's write to Y and transaction U's write to Y.](log-from-primary.png)

 The backup receives a log of writes from the primary, in the order the primary executed them.
-The backup has a queue per row, so <u>x</u> has a queue and <u>y</u> has a queue.
+The backup has a queue per row, so *x* has a queue and *y* has a queue.
 The backup moves log entries in order from the log to the per-row queues.

 ![On the left is the same pair of queues as before.
 In the middle a queue labeled "scheduler queue".
 Its first slot points to the queue for X, its second slot points to the queue for Y. On the right are two workers, shown as science fiction robots.
 An arrow points from each robot to a slow in the scheduler queue.](workers.png)

 There's a scheduler queue with pointers to the per-row queues.
 Let's say the backup has a thread pool with two workers.
 Each worker follows a pointer from the head of the scheduler queue to the head of a per-row queue and executes the write there.
-This schedule ensures that each <u>row</u> receives writes in the same order as on the primary, but there's no order guarantee between rows, so you could still see inconsistencies if you read from the backup.
+This schedule ensures that each *row* receives writes in the same order as on the primary, but there's no order guarantee between rows, so you could still see inconsistencies if you read from the backup.
 How does C5 ensure monotonic prefix consistency for readers?

 ![Black and white photo of oak leaves lined with frost against a white snowy background](ajdavis_20180120_0019.jpg)